Get help for free

 1. Next time for making grain spawn I'd suggest you to use whole grains like wheat, rye, unhulled oats, barley.
 They are much better and won't be as wet as peeled rice.
 Hence, less risk of bacterial contam.
 Here is the guide: Grain Substrate

-2. Yes, you can mix colonized grain with pasteurized/sterilized coco coir mix 1:1 ratio.
+2. You can mix colonized grain with pasteurized/sterilized coco coir mix 1:1 ratio.
 Or just break the grain in a plastic box and cover it with thin layer of coco coir mix on top (1-1.5 cm or 1/2 inch).
 Here is the guide on making a mushroom cake (both options): Mushroom cake

 If you have any questions... you know what to do next ;)